 Enjoy an evening of contradances, quadrilles, waltzes and polkas taught and directed by Barbara Menard Pugliese.
 Attire of the 1860s, civilian or military, is required for this event.
-Dance cards will be distributed at the beginning of the ball.
-Note: Late arrival will limit the availability of prospective partners whose cards may already have been filled.
 The ballroom will open at 6:30 pm and dancing will start at 7:00 pm.
 The hall will be available at 6:00 pm for those who wish to change on site.

 We are pleased to announce that the music will be provided by the fine musicians of Spare Parts.

 The ball will be held in the auditorium of the Holliston Town Hall, a charming nineteenth-century hall built in 1857.